- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 Revo Uninstaller

-Revo Uninstaller It is one of the oldest and most popular third-party uninstallers.
-Its philosophy is simple: first, it launches the program's original uninstaller and, when it finishes, it scans the system for leftover files, folders, and registry entries related to that application.
+Revo Uninstaller is one of the oldest and most popular third-party uninstallers.
+Its philosophy is simple: it first launches the program's original uninstaller and, when it finishes, scans the system for leftover files, folders, and registry entries related to that application.

 Among its most useful features are: